CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

       "advice": "When I was playin' with the terminal for the one I ran into it kept asking for an ID card.
 Finding one would be the first order of business.", "inquire": "How 'bout that black box?",
       "success": "America, fuck yeah!
 I was in the guard a few years back so I'm confident I can make heads-or-tails of these transmissions.", "success_lie": "What?!
-I outta whip your ass.", "failure": "Damn, I maybe we can find an egg-head to crack the terminal."
+I oughta whip your ass.", "failure": "Damn, I maybe we can find an egg-head to crack the terminal."
     }
   }